Perturbations in Quantum Cosmology: The Continuum Limit in Fourier Space

-The key observation is that the time-dependent mass of the perturbations is homogeneous of degree $2/3$ in the volume variable $v$.
-In the effective regime, this is easily seen for the tensor perturbations using the right-hand side of expression \eqref{hybridtensormass}.
+The key observation is that the time-dependent mass of the perturbations is homogeneous of degree $2/3$ in the volume variable ${\cal V}$ in GR.
+This is just a consequence of the fact that the total Hamiltonian is an extensive quantity classically.
+If one passes to conformal time, so that the lapse becomes homogeneous of degree $1/3$ in the physical volume, the zero mode of the Hamiltonian constraint adopts correspondingly a degree equal to $2/3$.
+The time-dependent mass is then the wavenumber-independent part of the partial derivative of this constraint with respect to the square of the scaled configuration mode variable, which behaves essentially as an intensive variable precisely thanks to the scaling that we have chosen for it.

+In this classical treatment, the commented degree of homogeneity can be easily checked explicitly from the left-hand side of Eq. \eqref{tensormassderivatives} and the expression of the MS potential in Eq. \eqref{Mspotential} which, together with the homogeneous Hamiltonian \eqref{effh}, guarantee that the time-dependent mass scales with the power $2/3$ of ${\cal V}$ in GR.

+In the effective regime of Canonical Quantum Cosmology, on the other hand, this degree of homogeneity might be altered in principle by quantum corrections.
+Nonetheless, it is not difficult to see that this will not happen if all functions of ${\cal V}$ are \emph{directly} represented as multiplicative operators, and the momentum $B$ acts as a derivative with respect to ${\cal V}$, perhaps up to the addition of a homogeneuos function of this volume variable of degree $-1$.
+Remarkably, this is the typical situation that one finds in geometrodynamics.
+It is probably less obvious that the same properties are maintained in other contexts for Canonical Quantum Cosmology, like the one provided by LQC.
+In this last case, corrections to the definition of the inverse of the volume change the degree of homogeneity in this variable \cite{ap}.
+Nonetheless, none of these changes affect the equations of the perturbations in the effective regime that we are studying.

+That this is the actual behavior in LQC can be easily seen for the tensor perturbations using expression \eqref{hybridtensormass}.